sgmurphy/wordpress-plugins/enhanced-media-library/readme.txt

 * *Support Ukraine.
 We are badly in need of weapons for defense.*

+### 2.8.13 ###
+*Release Date - April 26, 2024*

+= Bugfixes =
+* A bug since v2.8.10 with the right sidebar covering media library files when `Infinite scrolling` option is enabled fixed

 ### 2.8.12 ###
 *Release Date - April 23, 2024*

-= SECURITY UPDATE =
-* A security issue related to MIME types upload fixed.
-Please update to the latest version on all your websites.

 = Bugfixes =
-* A critical error bug of v2.8.11 with filtering by media taxonomies in the media library List View fixed.
+* A critical error bug of v2.8.11 with filtering by media taxonomies in the media library List View fixed

 ### 2.8.11 ###
 *Release Date - April 19, 2024*

-= SECURITY UPDATE =
-* A security issue related to MIME types upload fixed.
-Please update to the latest version on all your websites.

 = Improvements =
 * Database queries for taxonomies improved